Consolidated Fuel Company

 Just six weeks earlier, on August 31, 1907, the same people also organized the Southern Utah Railroad to haul their coal from their new Miller Creek mine twenty‑three miles north to Price, where the new railroad would connect with the Denver & Rio Grande.
 (Utah corporation, index number 6549)

 Work began on developing the mine in Miller Creek as soon as the coal company was organized in October 1907.
 In February 1908, work was halted and the coal stockpiled until the railroad reached the mine.
-(Zehnder, p.
-34)
+(Zehnder, Chuck.
+A Guide To Carbon County Coal Camps And Ghost Towns, page 34)

 The development of the mine of Consolidated Fuel was progressing well, with the rails for the mine trackage having been delivered.
 The destination for the Southern Utah Railroad beyond those first southern seven miles from the mine are as yet unknown.
 (Eastern Utah Advocate, November 26, 1908)